Open Accessibility Menu

 How to Prepare for Your Imaging Procedure

 If you have a scheduled appointment, please discuss the procedure and any special instructions with your doctor before you arrive.
-If a test is ordered while you are a patient at the hospital, your physician, nurse, or technician can explain the procedure and answer any questions you have.
+If a test is ordered while you are a patient at the hospital, your physician, nurse, or technologist can explain the procedure and answer any questions you have.

 These general guidelines will help you prepare for and stay comfortable during your procedure: